 Financial instruments and other inventory positions owned and financial instruments and other inventory positions sold, but not yet purchased on the statement of financial condition consist of financial instruments (including securities with extended settlements) recorded at fair value.
 Securities (both long and short), including securities with extended settlements, are recognized on a trade-date basis.
-Additionally, certain of the Company's investments on the statement of financial condition are recorded at fair value.

-Fair Value Measurement - Definition and Hierarchy - Financial Accounting Standards Board ("FASB") Accounting Standards Codification Topic 820, "Fair Value Measurement," ("ASC 820") defines fair value as the amount at which an instrument could be exchanged in an orderly transaction between market participants at the measurement date (the exit price).
+Fair Value Measurement - Definition and Hierarchy

+Financial Accounting Standards Board ("FASB") Accounting Standards Codification Topic 820, "Fair Value Measurement," ("ASC 820") defines fair value as the amount at which an instrument could be exchanged in an orderly transaction between market participants at the measurement date (i.e., the exit price).
 ASC 820 establishes a fair value hierarchy based on the inputs used to measure fair value.
 The fair value hierarchy maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the observable inputs be used when available.
 Observable inputs are inputs that market participants would use in pricing the asset or liability based on market data obtained from independent sources.
 Unobservable inputs reflect management's assumptions that market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.
 The hierarchy is broken down into three levels based on the observability of inputs as follows: